 How Long Should My Pumping Sessions Be At Work?

-For most mothers, a pumping session will be between 15-25 minutes.
-In fact, it isn’t recommended to pump for more than 30 minutes per session (even if you still have leftover milk.)
+For most mothers, a pumping session will last 15-25 minutes.
+It isn’t recommended to pump for more than 30 minutes per session (even if you still have leftover milk).

 Since you’ll need a little time to set up and get comfortable, plan for your pumping sessions to be around 30 minutes.
 This time range is flexible and varies based on you and even the age of your baby.